Printopal/VoronDesign/Removable lateral panels and front doors + lockers/9mm : 3mm panels + 6mm foam/readme.md

 /!\ Read this before starting /!\
 This version is used for 3mm thick panels + 6mm foam.
+It allow to open the front door at 180°.

 Closed doors and panels
 ![Closed_1](Images/Closed_1.jpg)